-- 4.12 Access to the site is provided via Neptune Road to the west.
-Neptune Road in turn connects to Ffordd y Mileniwm and Hood Road junction at a signalised junction. - 4.13 This access forms the primary access route into and out of the site.
+- 4.14 Access to the site is provided via Neptune Road to the west.
+Neptune Road in turn connects to Ffordd y Mileniwm and Hood Road junction at a signalised junction.
+This access forms the primary access route into and out of the site. - 4.15 The central access road is proposed to include raised table features at the priority junctions with the residential cul-de-sacs within the site.
+These are designed as traffic calming measures to reduce traffic speeds along this route to 20 mph or below.
+A raised table concept layout is shown in Vectos Drawing: 226956 PD02 Proposed Traffic Calming a copy of which is provided in Appendix D.